(Disclosure: Some of the links below may be affiliate links)

 The problem with IPOs is that they often lead to big overvaluation.
 The IPO price is often much higher than the real value of the company.
 Shareholders just hope for investors to invest because of a trend, not because of the company’s value.
 And the time of the opening can also be crucial.
 If one IPO starts on a very bad stock market day, it is unlikely to trade very high.

-As you can see, many myths are surrounding the stock market.
+As you can see, many myths surround the stock market.
 If you believe in these myths, you may make many investing mistakes.
 You should be careful and learn about these myths to save yourself some big mistakes.

 I think the worst myths are the one that blocks people from investing in the stock market.
 For instance, many people believe that they need thousands of dollars to start investing or that they need to be geniuses.
 This prevents people from investing their savings.